MaibornWolff/dcos-zeppelin/README.md

 ./build.sh
 ```

-The build script will build docker images for different spark versions and with zeppelin with all interpreters (all) or just the spark interpreter (netinst).
-The dockerfile uses ARG before FROM, therefore you need at least docker 17.05 to build.
+The build script will build docker images with zeppelin with all interpreters (all) or just the spark interpreter (netinst).

 ## Acknowledgments